Aqua Vim Eco-smart Sump Combo

-To prevent the whole pipe set from turning with the bulkhead nut, you can glue the in-tank section of the pipe set to the bulkhead, so that you can have someone to hold it near the tank top when you are tightening the bulkhead nut in the stand underneath.
+To prevent the whole pipe set from turning with the bulkhead nut, you can glue the in-tank section of the pipe set to the bulkhead, so that you can have someone to hold it near the tank top when you tighten the bulkhead nut in the stand underneath.
 But only glue them when you have try all parts on to make sure they are the proper lengths you need.
-We don't recommend you glue the threaded part of the bulkhead with threaded PVC adapter, simply because in case you need to undo the connection in the future, you can undo relatively easy.
+We don't recommend you glue threads, use PTFE seal tape instead, so that in case you need to undo the connection in the future, you can unscrew and dissemble them relatively easy.

 Sump installation note: